psrenergy-docs/sddp-release-notes/docs/sddp17.3-changelog.md

 ## Fixed bugs

 * Model
-  * Fixed the coupling between different Optgen rolling horizons for cases with the typical day representation or with state variables other than hydro reservoirs
+  * Fixed the coupling between different OptGen rolling horizons for cases with the typical day representation or with state variables other than hydro reservoirs
   * Hourly representation
     * Adjusted the initial conditions for pumping hydro stations